Dick Enright

-Richard Enright (May 20,1935-November 23, 2021) was a former American football player and coach.
+Richard Enright (May 20, 1935 – November 23, 2021) was an American football player and coach.
 He was the head coach at the University of Oregon in 1972 and 1973, with a record of 6–16.

+Early life

+Enright first earned recognition as a standout tackle at Gardena High School, earning All-Marine League and All-CIF-L.A.
+City Section honors before graduating in 1953.
 Enright was a three-year letterman as a lineman at the University of Southern California.

-Gardena High School

-Prior to his time at Oregon, Enright was the head coach at Gardena High School, his alma mater, and won the CIF Los Angeles City Section football championship in 1969.
-After his college days at USC, he was a fifth round pick in the 1957 NFL Draft (57th overall) and was briefly with the Los Angeles Rams, until an automobile accident ended his playing days.
+After his college days at USC, he was a fifth round pick in the 1957 NFL draft (57th overall) and was briefly with the Los Angeles Rams, until an automobile accident ended his playing days.

+Enright later returned to Gardena High School as a teacher and coach.
+In eight seasons, helped lead the Mohicans to seven Marine League titles and CIF-L.A.
+City Section football championships in 1964 and 1969.

 Oregon

 Enright moved to the college ranks as the offensive line coach for the Oregon Ducks of the Pac-8 in 1970, under head coach Jerry Frei, and took over as head coach in February 1972, with a four-year contract starting at $22,500 per year.
 As head coach, Enright helped develop quarterback Dan Fouts, a senior during the 1972 season, and Norv Turner was the QB in 1973.
 With season records of 4–7 and 2–9, Enright was fired by athletic director Norv Ritchey in January 1974, with the university buying out the remainder of his four-year contract.
 He was succeeded by one of his assistant coaches, Don Read.

 While head coach, Enright created the Daisy Ducks, an Oregon support club aimed at women.
 He claimed he created the organization because he was tired of complaints that men could not get their wives to attend football games because they did not understand the sport; the club proved popular.
 At the inaugural luncheon in August 1972, sophomore tight end Russ Francis did a "reverse striptease" to show the protective gear of a football player.